OpenRTM/homebrew-omniorb/README.md

 Currently the following versions of omniORBs are provided.

-- omniORB-4.2.4
+- omniORB-4.3.0/omniORBpy-4.3.0
   - on Python 3.8
   - on Python 3.9
-- omniORBpy-4.2.4
-  - on Python 3.8
+  - on Python 3.10
-  - on Python 3.9
+  - on Python 3.11

+Both omniORB and omniORBpy are included in one bottle.
 Since the omniidl depends on python, please select the appropriate bottles of omniORB/omniORBpy which support specific python versions.
-Current latest homebrew's python version is 3.9.
+Current latest homebrew's python version is 3.11.

 ## How to install